BLUE-Flowing/Peptide2Mol/README.md

 ## Training Weights

-The pretrained model weights can be downloaded at the [release page]([https://github.com/THUNLP-MT/PepGLAD/releases/tag/v1.0]).
-These checkpoints were trained on PepBench.
+The pretrained model weights can be downloaded at the [release page](https://github.com/THUNLP-MT/PepGLAD/releases/tag/v1.0).
+These checkpoints were trained on the released dataset above.

 ## Running Peptide2Mol